 CFD allows you to short the counter and benefit from the price difference when the underlying assets drop in price.

-Bringing this a step further, CFD can also be used as a hedging tool to protect your long term positions from short term volatility.
+Bringing this a step further, a Contract for Difference can also be used as a hedging tool to protect your long term positions from short term volatility.
 For example, you currently have a long position of counter A’s physical shares in your portfolio which you intend to hold for the long term.
 However due to market volatility, you’re now expecting counter A’s price to drop in the near future.
 In this case, you can then hedge your position by shorting the same counter using a CFD.
 This way, your loss from your long position of the physical shares will be negated by the profit from your short CFD position.

 What this means for you: You’re able to find profit-making opportunities regardless of a bull or bear market.
 This then prevents you from losing 50% of the opportunities in the market, allowing you to find a money-making opportunity regardless of a bullish or bearish market.